-Medial Malleolus Fracture

-Ankle 4
+Soft Tissue Injury of the Foot

+Foot 10

 Fracture Care Team: Shared Care Plan

 Trust Switchboard for both sites: 0300 131 4500

 Fracture clinic and orthopaedic outpatient appointments:

-Eastbourne 0300 131 4788 Conquest 0300 131 4861

-Casting Department: Eastbourne 0300 131 5564 Casting Department: Conquest 0300 131 4860

-This information leaflet explains the ongoing management of your injury.

-You have sustained a fracture to your medial malleolus (bone on the inside of ankle).
-Please see the picture below to understand where this injury is.
-This normally takes approximately 6 weeks to unite (heal) although pain and swelling can be ongoing for 3 to 6 months.
-You may walk on the foot as comfort allows although you will find it easier to walk with crutches in the early stages.
+Eastbourne 0300 131 4788 Conquest 0300 131 4861 Casting Department: Eastbourne 0300 131 5564 Casting Department: Conquest 0300 131 4860 This information leaflet explains the ongoing management of your injury.
+You have sustained a soft tissue injury (sprain) to your foot.
+This can take approximately 6 weeks to heal although pain and swelling can be ongoing for 3-6 months.
+You may walk on the foot as comfort allows although you may find it easier to walk with crutches in the early stages.
 The swelling is often worse at the end of the day and elevating it will help.
-The boot you have been given is for your comfort only and is not needed to aid fracture healing.
+If you have been given a boot to wear it is for your comfort only and is not needed to aid healing.
 Take pain killers as required.
-If you are worried that you are unable to follow this rehabilitation plan, or have any questions, then please phone the Fracture Care Team for advice using the numbers above.

-Picture of injury (example of right ankle)

-There is a small chance that this type of fracture may displace (move).
-Sometimes this fracture requires an operation (fixation with screws).
-We therefore routinely recommend a repeat weight-bearing x-ray and clinical reviews in fracture clinic at 1 or 2 weeks after the injury.

-Please attend for any appointments.
-Should you need to re-schedule this appointment please see the contact details at the top of this leaflet.

-Please follow the Management / Rehabilitation plan shown below

-Weeks since injury Rehabilitation plan 0-6 Wear the boot all the time when walking.
-Use the crutches to take most of the weight off your foot.
-It is ok to take the boot off at night and when resting at home.
-It is also important to perform the exercises below regularly to get the movement back.
-6-8 Try and wean yourself out of the boot and walk without the crutches if you can do so without limping.
-Putting weight through your injured foot helps increase the speed of healing.
+If you are worried that you are unable to follow this rehabilitation plan, or have any questions, then please phone the Fracture Care Team for advice.
+We do not routinely follow up patients with this type of injury.
+If after six weeks you are - still experiencing significant pain and swelling or - struggling to wean out of the boot please do not hesitate to contact us for a further consultation.
+Please follow the management / rehabilitation plan as shown below: Weeks since injury Rehabilitation plan 0-2 If supplied, wear the boot for comfort when walking.
+You do not need to wear the boot at night but may do so for comfort if you prefer.
+It is fine to remove the boot to wash and air the foot when not walking.
+Begin the 'Initial Exercises'.
+If necessary wean yourself off the crutches as able.
+2-6 Try and wean yourself out of the boot and walk without the crutches if you can do so without limping.
 Try walking around the house at first.
-You will want to wear it if you go on a long walk.
-Start the exercises below labelled 'Exercises from 6 weeks onwards'.
-8 -12 The fracture is united (healed) and you can begin to resume normal activity but be guided by any pain you are experiencing.
-You should be able to carry out day to day activities.
-Arduous tasks, long walks etc., may still cause some discomfort and swelling.
-12 If you are still experiencing significant pain and swelling then please contact the Fracture Care Team for advice.
+You may be more comfortable in a supportive shoe once you are happy to wean out of the walking boot.
+You may want to wear the boot if you go on a long walk.
+Start the exercises below labelled 'Exercises from 2 weeks onwards'.
+6 -12 The sprain is healed and you can resume normal activity but be governed by any pain and swelling you are experiencing.
+You should be able to carry out day to day activities although arduous tasks/long walks may cause discomfort and swelling.
+Begin the 'Advanced exercises for sports rehabilitation' exercises.
+Initial advice Cold packs:

-Initial advice

-Cold packs:

 A cold pack (ice pack or frozen peas wrapped in a damp towel) can provide short term pain relief.
 Apply this to the sore area for up to 15 minutes, every few hours ensuring the ice is never in direct contact with the skin.

-Rest and Elevation:

-Try to rest the foot for the first 24 to 72 hours to allow the early stage of healing to begin.
+Rest and Elevation: Try to rest the foot for the first 24-72 hours to allow the early stage of healing to begin.
 Raise your ankle above the level of your hips to reduce swelling.
 You can use pillows or a stool to keep your foot up.
 Early movement and exercise: